 We’ve had always been fascinated by the rural roads we get to drive in Ireland as the unknowns that come with each trip provide a visceral sense of completeness.
 And, because a road trip to Connemara, a beautiful and at times desolate area, has been on our wish list for way too long, two weeks ago, we set the sails towards County Galway.

 Now, a few days later, sitting in the front of the flickering screen and listening to the soft tapping of the rain, I’m still searching for the right words to describe our trip to Connemara.
 All I know, for now, this trip has been so widely successful, I often talk about it with bright eyes.

 And how can I not to!
 Connemara is a wild expanse of land dotted with miles of boglands, dramatic peaks and beautiful white-sand beaches.
 It’s home to interesting tourist attractions, Connemara National Park and a mixture of wild rivers and lakes.
 It’s a place where the Irish language is still spoken and it’s where many Irish traditions still thrive today.

-In addition to beautiful scenery, we were treated with perfect weather conditions.
+In addition to beautiful scenery, we were treated to perfect weather conditions.
 The sun, the ocean and the warm summer breeze evoked lots of constructive emotions and contributed generously to the perfect road trip around one of the most scenic parts of Ireland!

 Ireland travel guide: Top 9 things to see and do in beautiful Connemara

 If you are planning on visiting Ireland in the future, then there is no better place where to see natural wonders and visit beautiful attractions than the Connemara region.

 In Connemara, you’ll get a chance to talk to the local people about how they spend their days, about the way they live and what they love.
 You’ll get a chance to rejuvenate and return home as a much happier human being.

 If your itinerary allows, we would recommend at least two full days to explore Connemara and soak up all the goodness.
 Below we listed some of the most amazing things to see and do in Connemara.